mattrussi/gitlab-com-runbooks/docs/incident-io-onboard/oncall.md

 As you work through an investigation, it is important to keep track of any ~"corrective actions"s (label: `~corrective action`) that need to be followed up on.
 Some strategies are to note these in the `Investigation Thread` or create a separate `Corrective Actions` thread to keep as reference.
 Once the Incident is over, the EOC should create Issues for the ~"corrective actions"s, as detailed in [Post-Incident Responsibilities](#post-incident-responsibilities).

-# Manual Escalation
+# Escalation

-- These steps highlights the way to manually escalate to a team or individual , CMOC , IMOC during an incident
+- These steps highlights the way to escalate to a team or individual , CMOC , IMOC during an incident

-- From the incident channel once you wish to manually escalate to a team / individual , use the command `/inc escalate` , this should trigger an escalation form pop-up
+- From the incident channel once you wish to escalate to a team / individual , use the command `/inc escalate` , this should trigger an escalation form pop-up

 ![img](img/escalate.png)

 - Choose the oncall team you wish to escalate to from the drop-down menu / the individual you wish to escalate to , you can enter an optional notification message you would wish for the responder to see

+- Page Security : for medium/high severity incidents, refer to how to engage the [SEOC](https://handbook.gitlab.com/handbook/security/security-operations/sirt/engaging-security-on-call/#engage-the-security-engineer-on-call).
+For lower severity incidents, refer to the [incident severity table](https://handbook.gitlab.com/handbook/security/security-operations/sirt/engaging-security-on-call/#incident-severity) to determine the right course of action

+- Page Dev : by typing /devoncall incident-issue-url into #dev-escalation.
+Handbook

 **_Note- When escalating from a woodhouse generated Slack channel please mention the incident slack channel in the Notification Message_**